steveno/steveno.github.io/_posts/2024/11/2024-11-19-ocaml-very-briefly.md

 a `-`.
 It also prints the types of the input and the output of the function.
 In our case it's always `int`.

+In the next post we'll take a further look at how things work in OCaml.